 “Great, let me just change into some muggle clothes,” I said and dashed inside before he could answer.
 I quickly threw on trousers and a shirt and went to the kitchen where Edward and my dad were.
 I halfway hoped they’d forbid me from going and it would save me from this conversation.
 Save me from explaining myself and from learning the truth about the attack today.
 I wanted to know of course, but the idea sickened me that people could do this.

 “I’m going out for a bit, thanks for the food though,” I said.
 He had a soft smile on his lips and nodded his head.
 The two pancakes were still rolled up on the plate with a lone bite taken from one of them.

 “Of course, I always knew there’d be a time when you’d ditch your old man for someone else.
 Just thought it might be a couple years yet, I’m truly gutted,” he said.
 Edward chuckled at pulled my uneaten pancakes towards him.
 “Wait until your mother hears she’ll have a field day.”

-“Punk, you will not say a thing to mum, she’ll send out wedding invitations by tomorrow,” I said, scrunching up my face in annoyance.
+“Punk, you will not say a thing to Mum!
+She’ll send out wedding invitations by tomorrow,” I said, scrunching up my face in annoyance.
 My dad laughed and waved me off.
-I rolled my eyes at him as I left, his laughter though followed me as I went down the short hall and outside to where Sirius was waiting.
+I rolled my eyes at him as I left.
+His laughter followed me as I went down the short hall and outside to where Sirius was waiting.
 I hoped he hadn’t heard that.